Locally Prominent Semantic Features

 Satisfaction of the entropic criteria can get based, for example, on a feature being infrequent (e.g., the only tree in an area or the only high-rise building in an area).

-Thus, in one example, clustering or other algorithmic techniques can become used to determine a rarity or frequency associated with each feature, which can then guide the selection of features for use as landmarks.
+Thus, in one example, clustering or other algorithmic techniques can become used to determine a rarity or frequency associated with each feature, which can then guide the selection of features for use as locally prominent landmarks.

 As one example, an area around the location can identify which features associated with the location are most rare for each location.
 Such as a histogram of semantic tags in an area around a location might reveal that an obelisk only occurs once.
 In contrast, a mailbox occurs sixty times, indicating that the obelisk would be better suited for use as a landmark.